High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Proposed Method

 \subsection{High-Level Feature Parallelization}

-We are exploring a new architecture, whose principle can be applied to modern models.
-Therefore, we have based our model on a widely known standard, the ResNet50. \autoref{fig:f2} shows our proposed HLFP network (\textbf{H}igh-\textbf{L}evel \textbf{F}eatures \textbf{P}arallelization).
-We define it through multiple blocks which contain multiple layers.
-The HLFP can be divided into two parts: the first layers, which are classically serial, including ResNet skip connections, and the deeper layers, which have parallel information flow.
-In \autoref{tab:bigtab} we have listed three variants of HLFP.
-These differ by fewer (small) or more (big) channels per parallel branch or by a later split-point (late-SP).
-Another variant not listed here is the HLFP-late-big-SP (late big split-point), which has the same basic structure as the HLFP-late-SP, but its split-point has twice as many channels.
-The hypothesis behind splitting the architecture into multiple branches while simultaneously processing the initial input through a serial network is that lower-level features are generic and useful for almost any class, while higher-level features are more specific, e.g., eye features are not required for a car and should therefore be treated in parallel.
+We are exploring a new network topology, whose principle can be applied to modern models.
+Therefore, we have based our model on a widely known standard, the ResNet50. \autoref{fig:f2} shows our proposed \textbf{P}arallelize features at a \textbf{H}igh-\textbf{L}evel network (\textbf{PHL}).
+We define the PHL by several blocks containing several layers.
+It can be divided into two parts: the first layers, which are classically sequential, and the deeper layers, which have the novel parallel information flow, all including ResNet skip connections.
+In \autoref{tab:bigtab} we have listed three variants.
+They differ by having fewer (small) or more (big) channels per parallel branch or by a later split-point (lateSP).
+The hypothesis behind splitting the architecture into multiple branches while simultaneously processing the initial input through a sequential network is that lower-level features are generic and useful for almost any category, while higher-level features are more specific, e.g., eye features are not required for a car and should therefore be treated in parallel.
 We define this connection as the split-point that connects the two parts of the network.
 Intuitively, a split-point could benefit from a larger number of parameters as it has to handle $1:k$ connections, so we use a bottleneck structure \cite{ResNet}.